-In the future, however, to prevent this issue from arising, the IRS must (1) file a withdrawal of objection to confirmation with a numerical percentage specifying the interest rate owed; (2) provide a proof of claim with the interest percentage to be paid; or (3) provide the interest percentage rate to be paid in a consent order, otherwise, the court will deem the interest debt owed intentionally waived and discharged when the case is completed.
+In the future, however, to prevent this issue from arising, the Court expects that the United States will take action to cause a numerical percentage specifying the interest rate owed to be stated in a proof of claim (or amended proof of claim), plan (or amended plan), objection to confirmation or withdrawal of objection to confirmation, or an order; otherwise, the court will deem the interest debt owed intentionally waived and discharged when the case is completed, unless the United States pleads appropriate grounds for relief under Fed.
+R. Bankr.P.
+9023 or 9024.

-IT IS ORDERED that:
+\4 IT IS ORDERED that: